Just Me Travel

 Nestled in the heart of outback Queensland, Cobbold Gorge is a stunning natural wonder that provides an immersive adventure into Australia’s rugged beauty.
 This ancient hidden gem in the heart of the Gulf Savannah region is one of the country’s youngest gorges.
 It features breathtaking sandstone formations, a tranquil waterway, and an unforgettable tour experience.

-During my visit to Cobbold Gorge, I joined the three-hour official guided tour, which included a scenic circular escarpment walk, crossing an exhilarating glass bridge suspended over the gorge, and a peaceful cruise through the gorge’s serene waters on an electric boat.
+During my visit to Cobbold Gorge, I joined the three-hour official guided tour, including a scenic circular escarpment walk, an exhilarating glass bridge suspended over the gorge, and a peaceful cruise through the gorge’s serene waters on an electric boat.
 This unique experience provided a perfect blend of adventure and tranquillity, allowing me to appreciate the gorge from above and below, with each perspective unveiling something new and awe-inspiring.

 In this post, I’ll share my experience of the Cobbold Gorge tour, my thoughts on what made it special, and essential practical tips to help you plan your own visit to this spectacular hidden gem in the Australian outback.